BrianPerel/fun-ops/README.md

 ## Project Description

-A collection of all sorts of different programs I am making that I find interesting.
+A collection of all sorts of different Java programs I am making that I find interesting.
 Project start date: Dec 11, 2020

 ## Other Notes